Safety First – How Proper Pipe Stands Needs for Prevent Accidents on Site

 3. Level Ground is Non-Negotiable

 This is the most common mistake on-site.
-A stand is only as stable as the floor beneath it.
-Ensure all legs are fully extended and sitting on a flat, solid surface to prevent wobbling.
+Ensure all legs of pipe stands are extended as per instructions and standing on a flat, solid surface to prevent wobbling.

 4. Watch Your Hands